jamesrharwood/thesis/data/intervention_components.md

 ## Persuasion

-barrier_ids: [feel-transparent, feel-patronized, believed-benefits, feel-not-my-job]
+barrier_ids: [feel-transparent, feel-patronised, believed-benefits, feel-not-my-job]
 intervention_fn_ids: [persuasion]

 * Use language and design to communicate confidence and simplicity as opposed to judgement and complexity.